markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 The third column contains three primitive values `7` .
 If a cell contains a primitive value (such as `7`), then the result of the evaluation is the value itself -- evaluating a primitive value, or _literal_, results in itself.
-Note how, in the spreadsheetm computed values, when shown in their evaluated form, use a grey background to indicate that you cannot change that value directly, because it is computed; instead, you have to change the underlying expression.
+Note how, in the spreadsheet computed values, when shown in their evaluated form, use a grey background to indicate that you cannot change that value directly, because it is computed; instead, you have to change the underlying expression.